 One of those players who did not

-get much interest is the exciting playmaker Lucas Taylor of Carencro (La.).
-For that lack of
+get much interest is the exciting playmaker Lucas Taylor of Carencro (

 A lot of new recruits are going to